 Marketing is one of those areas that creative people usually dread.
-Going out in to the world, singing our own praises?
+Going out into the world, singing our own praises?
 How vile!
 Well we here at Creative Plus Business think differently.
-We think you’re fabulous, and you need to tell the world through that most mondo of means – marketing (please forgive the daggy alliteration!).
+We think you’re fabulous, and you need to tell the world through the most mondo of means – marketing.
 Below you’ll find links to people who can help you, places for more information, and free online resources.
 Enjoy!

 This website provides help with a content marketing plan, which will hopefully bring you new clients and make you some more money!
-This terrific website also offers loads of additonal advice and support.
+This terrific website also offers loads of additional advice and support.

-Lisa is a marketing expert based in the US, and specialises in marketing for creative makers.
-She is an Etsy expert and a keen blogger, and she has a range of terrific free marketing tools , including a business boosting bundle of tips and tools.
+Lisa is a marketing expert based in the US and specialises in marketing for creative makers.
+She is an Etsy expert and a keen blogger, and she has a range of terrific free marketing resources, including a business-boosting bundle of tips and tools.

 Free Website Builders and Tools

-There are a number of free (or freemium) website builders available that are very user-friendly and provide support for new users, as well as templates.
+There are a number of free (or freemium) website builders available that are very user-friendly and provide templates and support for new users.
 Many of them also offer an additional design service for a fee if design is not your forte!
 Have a look at these (in no particular order):

 Free Social Media Help